dalesgit/zettelkasten/funeral-aug-2-2025.md

 The Celebrant says one of the following Collects, first saying

- 	The Lord be with you.
+ Celebrant	The Lord be with you.
 People	And with thy spirit.
 Celebrant	Let us pray.
 Page 470